 The Louisiana Supreme Court has not adopted ABA Model Rule 5.7 (2002).
-In 2004, the LSBA recommended against adoption of this rule because it was concerned that adoption might lead Louisiana lawyers to believe that they were not subject to discipline under the Louisiana Rules of Professional Conduct for engaging in misconduct unrelated to the practice of law.
+In 2004, the LSBA recommended against adopting this rule because it was concerned that adoption might lead Louisiana lawyers to believe that they were not subject to discipline under the Louisiana Rules of Professional Conduct for engaging in misconduct unrelated to the practice of law.
 On the contrary, Louisiana Rule of Professional Conduct 8.4 makes it clear that Louisiana lawyers are in fact subject to discipline for committing unlawful acts wholly unrelated to the practice of law.
-Thus, Louisiana lawyers can be disciplined under the Louisiana Rules of Professional Conduct irrespective whether they engage in “misconduct” while providing law-related services or while providing other services.
+Thus, Louisiana lawyers can be disciplined under the Louisiana Rules of Professional Conduct irrespective of whether they engage in “misconduct” while providing law-related services or while providing other services.

 ABA Model Rule 5.7

 (a) A lawyer shall be subject to the Rules of Professional Conduct with respect to the provision of law-related services, as defined in paragraph (b), if the law-related services are provided:

 (1) by the lawyer in circumstances that are not distinct from the lawyer’s provision of legal services to clients; or

 (2) in other circumstances by an entity controlled by the lawyer individually or with others if the lawyer fails to take reasonable measures to assure that a person obtaining the law-related services knows that the services are not legal services and that the protections of the client-lawyer relationship do not exist.

 (b) The term “law-related services” denotes services that might reasonably be performed in conjunction with and in substance are related to the provision of legal services, and that are not prohibited as unauthorized practice of law when provided by a nonlawyer.